ofelcan164/API/sections/keywording.md

 }
 ```

-We will return `201 CREATED` and a representation of the new keyword
+We will return `201 Created` and a JSON representation of the new keyword

 ```json
 {